Eminem's Evolution: The Music, the Controversies and the Comebacks

 "Till I Collapse"

 But as Eminem's career continued to soar, his personal life continued to crumble.
-His mother hit him with a $10 million defamation lawsuit.
+His mother hit him with a $10 million defamation lawsuit in 1999.
 The family members settled it two years later for $25,000.
 In addition, Eminem married Kim in 1999.
 They divorced in 2001.

 Their rocky romance is often referenced in his songs.
 In 1999, he released "Bonnie & Clyde" and rapped about a man killing his wife.
 He also debuted "Kim" in 2001 and performed lyrics like.
 "Sit down b-tch.
 If you move again, I'll beat the sh-t out of you."